DONATE | DONATE ViA PAYPAL | SUBSCRIBE | FIRST FOOD CONNECTION HUB

 Military Lactation Counselor

-counseling services in a variety of settings, from Mom2Mom Chapter directors, to virtual and in-person support, to inpatient and outpatient, WIC, and community-based settings.
-Ideal for both newcomers to the field and experienced lactation and healthcare professionals, the MiLC is open to anyone with a desire to support breastfeeding military families, and it is required for all Chapter directors.
+The Military Lactation Counselor training prepares lactation supporters to work with military families and to understand TRICARE billing requirements for lactation counseling services in a variety of settings, including Global Military Lactation Community Chapter settings, virtual and in-person support, inpatient/outpatient, WIC, and community-based settings.
+Ideal for both newcomers to the field and experienced lactation and healthcare professionals, the Military Lactation Counselor program is open to anyone with a desire to support military families.
 We offer equity pricing to improve access to the lactation field for members of the military community.

 OHSU-PSU School of Public Health

 Two of Oregon’s leading universities, Oregon Health Sciences University (OHSU) and Portland State University (PSU) have joined forces to train the next generation of public health leaders.
 We focus on community-engaged learning and scholarship that puts the student and researcher out in the world, in real communities.
-With our students, we work to find enduring and sustainable solutions to today’s public health problems, and are committed to educating students of all backgrounds who want to enter the public health field and improve lives in their communities.

 Certificate in Human Lactation